unahouExosite/docs/murano/guides/user-management.md

 ```

-In this tutorial, we'll assume that each driver has exactly one vehicle.
-This is a simplification that allows us to respect the User Management focus of this tutorial.
-We'll represent the driver's vehicle data in a keystore record derived from the user's id.
+In this tutorial, you will assume each driver has exactly one vehicle.
+This is a simplification that allows you to respect the User Management focus of this tutorial.
+You will represent the driver's vehicle data in a keystore record derived from the user's ID.

 ###### <span></span>
 ```lua